4.29 / Review for Non-Tenure Track Faculty Promotion: Procedures

 2. Department Committee

-The Non-tenure track Faculty Promotion Committee at the departmental level should have at least three members and will consist of at least one voting non-tenure track faculty member, and at least one voting tenured faculty member of the department.
-Promotion cases will be reviewed at a meeting of the departmental faculty who hold level equal to or higher than that for which the candidate is being considered or of a committee of those with appropriate level chosen by these faculty members.
+Promotion cases will be reviewed by the Committee at the departmental level at a meeting of the departmental faculty who hold level equal to or higher than that for which the candidate is being considered or of a Committee of those with appropriate level chosen by these faculty members.
 (The limitation of voting to persons of equal or higher level need not apply to votes at the college/school/University Libraries or University level.)
 In departments with fewer than the requisite members, the college/school/University Libraries faculty will develop appropriate procedures for the review subject to the approval of the college/school/University Libraries dean.

 3. College/School/University Libraries Review of Nominees for Promotion